FrancescaRuberto/pands-weekly-tasks/README.md

 # Programming and Scripting Course Repository

 ## Introduction
 Hello!
 I am Francesca Ruberto, a student currently enrolled in the "Programming and Scripting" course at ATU Mato-Galway.
-This repository contains my solutions to weekly assignments and the final project for the course.

 ## Weekly Assignments
 ### Week 1